Objectivco/CheckoutWC-Documentation/docs/how-to-access-your-browsers-developer-tools-for-debugging.md

 <li>Navigate to the desired page</li>
 <li>Press CTRL+SHIFT+J (CMD+OPT+J on a Mac) or F12</li>
 <li>A Developer Tools sub-window should appear, as in the screenshot below</li>
-<li>In the Developer Tools window, click the ‘Console’ tab</li>
+<li>In the Developer Tools window, click the âConsoleâ tab</li>
 </ol>
 <h2>Mozilla Firefox</h2>
 <ol>
 <li>Navigate to the desired page</li>
 <li>Press F12</li>
 <li>A Developer Tools sub-window should appear, as in the screenshot below</li>
-<li>In the Developer Tools window, click the ‘Console’ tabAlternatively, press CTRL+SHIFT+J (CMD+OPT+J on a Mac) for a pop-out window containing the consol</li>
+<li>In the Developer Tools window, click the âConsoleâ tabAlternatively, press CTRL+SHIFT+J (CMD+OPT+J on a Mac) for a pop-out window containing the consol</li>
 </ol>
 <h2>Edge</h2>
 <ol>
 <li>Navigate to the desired page</li>
 <li>Press CTRL+SHIFT+J or F12</li>
 <li>A Developer Tools sub-window should appear, as in the screenshot below</li>
-<li>In the Developer Tools window, click the ‘Console’ tab</li>
+<li>In the Developer Tools window, click the âConsoleâ tab</li>
 <li>Reload the current page</li>
 </ol>
 <h2>Safari</h2>
 <ol>
-<li>Open Safari’s preferences, and open the Advanced pane</li>
+<li>Open Safariâs preferences, and open the Advanced pane</li>
-<li>Enable the ‘Show Develop menu in menu bar’ setting, and close the preferences pane</li>
+<li>Enable the âShow Develop menu in menu barâ setting, and close the preferences pane</li>
 <li>Press CMD+OPT+C</li>
 <li>A Developer Tools window should appear, as in the screenshot below</li>
-<li>In the Developer Tools window, click the ‘Console’ tab</li>
+<li>In the Developer Tools window, click the âConsoleâ tab</li>
 </ol>